Internet censorship in the United Kingdom

-Internet censorship in the United Kingdom is conducted under a variety of laws, judicial processes, administrative regulations and voluntary arrangements.
+Internet censorship in the United Kingdom is implemented through a combination of statutory laws, court judgments, administrative regulations, and voluntary measures by Internet service providers.
 It is achieved by blocking access to sites as well as the use of laws that criminalise publication or possession of certain types of material.
 These include English defamation law, the Copyright law of the United Kingdom, regulations against incitement to terrorism and child pornography.

 Current restrictions

 British citizens have a negative right to freedom of expression under the common law.
 In 2000, the United Kingdom required its courts to interpret as far as they can its domestic legislation compatibly with the European Convention, and the guarantee of freedom of expression it contains in Article 10.
 This was achieved under the Human Rights Act 1998 by requiring courts, if necessary, to strain the meaning of domestic law to be compatible with Convention rights and public authorities also have a duty to act compatibly with these rights.
 Where courts cannot interpret compatibly, some courts can issue a declaration of incompatibility; however the incompatible domestic legislation remains intact and it is for Parliament to decide whether to amend it to bring it into line with the convention.
 Moreover, there is a broad sweep of exceptions in the convention.

 The law provides for freedom of speech and press, and prohibits arbitrary interference with privacy, family, home, or correspondence, and the government routinely respects these rights and prohibitions.
 An independent press, an effective judiciary, and a functioning democratic political system combine to ensure freedom of speech and press.
 Individuals and groups routinely use the Internet, including e-mail, to express a wide range of views.

 Since the mid-2000s there has been a gradual shift toward increased surveillance and police measures in the UK.
 National security concerns, terrorism and crime, and issues regarding child protection have ostensibly resulted in the state introducing extensive surveillance measures over online communications as well as filtering and tracking practices.
 In some cases these are encouraged or required by the state and used by state agencies.
 In others they are voluntarily implemented by private operators (e.g., internet service providers).

-The country was listed among the "Enemies of the Internet" in 2014 by Reporters Without Borders, a category of countries with the highest level of internet censorship and surveillance that "mark themselves out not just for their capacity to censor news and information online but also for their almost systematic repression of Internet users".
+In 2014, Reporters Without Borders placed the UK on its "Enemies of the Internet" list, a designation intended to highlight countries with stringent censorship or surveillance practices at that time, a category of countries with the highest level of internet censorship and surveillance that "mark themselves out not just for their capacity to censor news and information online but also for their almost systematic repression of Internet users".
 Other major economies listed in this category include China, Iran, Pakistan, Russia and Saudi Arabia.

 In 2017 the Communications Select Committee set up an inquiry as to whether to, and how to, further regulate the Internet in the UK.